-The letter is addressed to someone in the Office of the EU Commissioner, not the Commissioner herself, because it was sent by fax and I needed both the recipient’s name and a fax number.
-The Commissioner did not provide a fax number.
+The letter is addressed to a person in the Office of the EU Commissioner, not the Commissioner herself, because it was sent by fax and I needed both the recipient’s name and a fax number.
+The Commissioner Viviane Reding did not provide a fax number on her web page.

 Lech S. Borkowski